Jubjub bird: Other appearances

 The Bluetones recorded a song titled "The Jub-Jub Bird", which was released in 1998 on their second album Return to the Last Chance Saloon.

 The song "Alpenglow" by Nightwish on the 2015 album Endless Forms Most Beautiful includes the line "together we slay another fright, every Jubjub bird, spooks of the past".

 Saydisc Records, in 1978, on SDL294, released 'Parlour Poetry'.
 All the verse was spoken by Kenneth Williams.

 Jabberwocky was one of four Lewis Carroll pieces included.
 'The Walrus and the Carpenter'; 'You are Old, Father William'; and 'Hiawatha's Photographing', were the others.

+The minor planet 9781 Jubjubbird is named for the Jubjub bird.

+Indie rock band Forgive Durden released a song named "Beware the Jubjub Bird and Shun the Frumious Bandersnatch" on their 2006 album Wonderland, which features other songs inspired by the works of Lewis Carroll.